I have tried searching on several terms, but haven't found what I am interested in.

 View edit history

-DesertHawk - Las Cruces, NM USA
+">DesertHawk- Las Cruces, NM USA

 2009 White Ford F-150 Reg.
 Cab

 Long Bed with A.R.E.
-Molded Fiberglass Topper Wheresoever you go, go with all your heart. -Confucius
+Molded Fiberglass Topper

 Area around the east of the Salton Sea in CA is below sea level and quite warm in the winter.
 We like the Fountain of youth park.
 There are several nice ones.
 Great sunsets over the sea.
 IMHO a wonderful spot to spend some winter in is in Borrego Springs CA. One fantastic park and several other less expensive options.
 This is a nice quite little town with big mountains to the west.